General – Applies to all visitors

 - Gull Rock Wreck & Iona II are designated wreck sites, diving these without a licence is illegal3

-- Do not remove crawfish (spiny lobsters) from the reserve - they are very rare
+- Do not remove crawfish (spiny lobsters) from the reserve

 - Spear fishing is not permitted anywhere1